Why white nationalists are drawn to Charlottesville

 Although other cities such as New Orleans, St. Louis and Austin have contended with the Confederate monuments issue, it is Charlottesville where the rallies are happening.

-"Charlottesville has kind of been put on the map recently," the city's mayor Mike Signer said last month.
+"Charlottesville has kind of been put on the map recently," Mayor Mike Signer said last month.
 "We want to change the narrative by telling the true story of race through public spaces.
 That has made us a target for groups that hate that change and want to stay in the past, but we will not be intimidated."

 Lasting impact of May's torch protest